“ERIE ROMANCE – FRIENDS”

 SOME ADDED HISTORY

-This dock, although now made of cement, still exists on Lake Erie near the southern most point in Canada.
-The warehouse located between the two large ships in Friends, belonged to Heinz the famous ketchup people.
-This was quite a busy port from about 1920 to mid 1940, as Heinz would ship their famous condiments from pickles to ketchup.
-As for the ferry Pelee Islander, this is the first of three ferry’s that traveled back and forth from Pelee Island to the main land.
+This dock, although now made of cement, still exists on Lake Erie near the southernmost point in Canada.
+The warehouse located between the two large ships in Friends belonged to Heinz the famous ketchup people.
+This was quite a busy port from about 1920 to mid-1940, as Heinz would ship their famous condiments from pickles to ketchup.
+As for the ferry Pelee Islander, this is the first of three ferries that traveled back and forth from Pelee Island to the mainland.

-If you are a birder or a butterfly expert, than you will recognize the name Pelee.
+If you are a birder or a butterfly expert then you will recognize the name Pelee.
 This whole area is located mere miles from Point Pelee where birds and butterflies come before their long journey to places like South America.

 This set is keyed and is very impressive when framed together.